 As a consequence, it makes little sense to try to approximate this time-varying portfolio \(\bm{b}_t\) with a constant portfolio \(\w\) (except for the convenience of the simplicity of notation).
 In addition, even if we really wanted a fixed portfolio \(\w\), this would imply a frequent rebalancing (with the corresponding transaction cost) because the normalized portfolio would otherwise naturally change over time (see (6.1) in Chapter 6 for details) as \[ \w_t = \frac{\w_{t-1} \odot \left(\bm{1} + \bm{r}_t\right)}{\w_{t-1}^\T \left(\bm{1} + \bm{r}_t\right)}. \]

 Interestingly, it is still possible to express a tracking error with more realistic time-varying portfolios in the same convenient form as (13.5).
-The key is the following approximation based on the assumption that the index is being tracked \(\bm{r}_t^\T \w_{t-1} \approx r_t^\textm{b}\): \[ \w_t \approx \frac{\w_{t-1} \odot \left(\bm{1} + \bm{r}_t\right)}{1 + r_t^\textm{b}} \approx \w_{0} \odot \bm{\alpha}_t, \] where \(\w_{0}\) is the initial portfolio and \[\begin{equation} \bm{\alpha}_t = \prod_{t'=1}^{t}\frac{\bm{1} + \bm{r}_{t'}}{1 + r_{t'}^\textm{b}} \tag{13.6} \end{equation}\] denotes weights based on the cumulative returns.
+The key is the following approximation based on the assumption that the index is being tracked, \(\bm{r}_t^\T \w_{t-1} \approx r_t^\textm{b}\): \[ \w_t \approx \frac{\w_{t-1} \odot \left(\bm{1} + \bm{r}_t\right)}{1 + r_t^\textm{b}} \approx \w_{0} \odot \bm{\alpha}_t, \] where \(\w_{0}\) is the initial portfolio and \[\begin{equation} \bm{\alpha}_t = \prod_{t'=1}^{t}\frac{\bm{1} + \bm{r}_{t'}}{1 + r_{t'}^\textm{b}} \tag{13.6} \end{equation}\] denotes weights based on the cumulative returns.
 This allows us to write the portfolio return as \[ \bm{r}_t^\T \w_{t-1} \approx \bm{r}_t^\T \left(\w_{0} \odot \bm{\alpha}_{t-1}\right) = \tilde{\bm{r}}_t^\T \w_{0}, \] where \(\tilde{\bm{r}}_t = \bm{r}_t \odot \bm{\alpha}_{t-1}\) are properly weighted returns.

 Thus, we can finally write the tracking error, similarly to (13.5), as \[\begin{equation} \textm{TE}^\textm{time-varying} = \frac{1}{T}\left\|\bm{r}^\textm{b} - \tilde{\bm{X}}\w\right\|^2_2, \tag{13.7} \end{equation}\] where now \(\tilde{\bm{X}}\) contains the weighted returns \(\tilde{\bm{r}}_t\) along the rows and \(\w\) denotes the initial portfolio \(\w_0\).

-Summarizing, the formulation in (13.5) assumes a fixed portfolio (as done in most of the literature), which can be considered as a rough approximation, whereas (13.7) provides a more accurate approximation.
+Summarizing, the formulation in (13.5) assumes a fixed portfolio (as in most of the literature), which can be considered as a rough approximation, whereas (13.7) provides a more accurate approximation.

 Figure 13.4 shows the tracking error over time with \(K=20\) active assets under the approximation (or assumption) of a fixed portfolio \(\w\) as in (13.5) and with the more accurate approximation of a time-varying portfolio as in (13.7), which shows improved results.